Snake Safety Training in Texas

 Venomous Snake Safety + Handling Fundamentals

-• Topics include identification, national history, first aid, safety, and introduction to handling
+• Topics include identification, natural history, first aid training, safety, and introduction to handling

 • Part 2 in-person handling skills lessons are available

-Developed for: Safety managers, safety crew, maintenance, construction crew, energy, utility, first responders, military biologist, botanists, and animal control
+Developed for: Safety managers, safety crew, maintenance, construction crew, energy, utility, first responders, military biologists, botanists, and animal control

 Snake Safety Planning